Moutir Chajia

-Moutir Chajia (متير شجيع; born 6 June 1998) is a Belgian professional footballer who plays as an attacking midfielder or a forward for Liga I club Petrolul Ploiești.
+Moutir Chajia (متير شجيع; born 6 June 1998) is a Belgian professional footballer who plays as an attacking midfielder or a forward.

 Club career

 Chajia arrived to Novara from Oostende in 2015.
 Chajia made his professional debut for Novara in a Serie B 2–0 loss to SPAL on 4 April 2017.

 After the first part of the season in Portuguese club Estoril, on 22 January 2019 Chajia signed a 2.5-year contract with Italian Serie B side Ascoli.
 On 29 January 2020, he joined Virtus Entella on loan with an option to purchase.

 On 13 July 2021, he signed a two-year contract with Italian club Como.

+On 13 February 2026 Lithuanian Sūduva Club officially announced about the contract with Moutir Chajia.

 Personal life

 Born in Belgium, Chajia is of Moroccan descent.